Protecting Wood from Fire Inside a Structure

 FlamePro

 FlamePro from Koppers Performance Chemicals is a proven successful formulation based on the American Wood Protection Association P50 Standard for Fire Retardants.
-Koppers also manufactures a similar formulation under FirePro.
+Koppers also manufactures a similar formulation under the brand name FirePro.

 SaferWood Thermex-FR

-Part of the SaferWood line of products, Thermex-FR is a safe and environmentally friendly formulate that renders wood safe from fire.
-Wood treated with Thermex-FR have passed strict fire and weathering tests and comply with all model building codes.
+Part of the SaferWood line of products, Thermex-FR is a safe and environmentally friendly formulation that renders wood safe from fire.
+Wood treated with Thermex-FR has passed strict fire and weathering tests and comply with all model building codes.

 Others

-Other interior fire retardants used by Western treaters include FlameTech and Pyro-Guard, which are designed for use in a wide variety of enclosed structural applications and many other interior applications.
+Other interior fire retardants used by Western treaters include FlameTech, which is designed for use in a wide variety of enclosed structural applications and many other interior applications.

 Each interior fire retardant has passed the code-required testing and is approved for use under the building codes per an ICC-ES Evaluation Report for each formulation.